 In coming to CHOC in 2017, Henderson faced a peculiar type of challenge.
 His former organization was nearly four-times the size of his new employer, but the new CIO saw it as an opportunity in waiting.
 “I understand scale and what it takes to transition from a mid-sized organization to grow into a large health system,” Henderson says.
 “I’ve also worked in literally every area of IT, whereas I think in technology people tend to pick a lane and stay in it.
 I think that experience has provided a tremendous benefit here.”

-The most recent projects for Henderson have been seeking technological solutions to keep patients’ parents and clinicians on the same page and improving how patients experience our services.
+The most recent projects for Henderson have been seeking technological solutions to keep patients’ parents and clinicians on the same page and improving how patients experience CHOC’s services.
 “We’re really focused on engagement with our patients and some point of service and post-visit activities,” Henderson explains.
 First, we are transitioning to a data capture process that seamlessly integrates back into the CHOC EMR, allowing less legwork for inputting and scanning patient information and making it more readily available for clinicians.

 “There is this connection between the community and the organization.
 We don’t just look after our patient population; we actively work to serve the community of which we are part.”